 WiFi Switch

 There are no switched or crossed versions.
-But it is not necessary, as we can achieve this behavior through WiFi functionality. (in fact, we could even control a lamp by acting on the switch without the cable even reaching it!)
+But it is not necessary, as we can achieve this behavior through the WiFi functionality. (in fact, we could even control a lamp by acting on the switch without the cable even reaching it!)

-WiFi Bulb Holder
+WiFi Light Bulb Socket

 WiFi Plug Socket